-\paragraph{Metrics.} To evaluate discrimination, we adopt the approach from~\citep{tamkin2023evaluating}, analyzing how demographic attributes such as race, gender, and age influence decision boundaries.
+\bfsection{Metrics.} To evaluate discrimination, we adopt the approach from~\citep{tamkin2023evaluating}, analyzing how demographic attributes such as race, gender, and age influence decision boundaries.
 Specifically, we fit a mixed-effects model and report \textbf{the coefficients of each demographic attribute}, where lower coefficients indicate lower bias.
-For model general utility, we similarly report the \textbf{win rate} comparing the performance of the CRM-enhanced model against the baseline vanilla PPO model based on evaluations conducted by GPT-4.
+For model general utility, we similarly report the \textbf{win rate} comparing the performance of the \crm-enhanced model against the baseline vanilla PPO model based on evaluations conducted by GPT-4.

-\paragraph{Results.} As shown in \tabref{tab:discrimination_scores} and~\figref{fig:discrim_coeff}, CRM significantly reduces discrimination across both explicit and implicit scenarios compared to the vanilla reward model.
+\bfsection{Results.} As shown in \tabref{tab:discrimination_scores} and~\figref{fig:discrim_coeff}, \crm significantly reduces discrimination across both explicit and implicit scenarios compared to the vanilla reward model.
 In terms of discrimination patterns, models generally exhibit higher bias in implicit scenarios, while performing relatively well in explicit questions.
-Nonetheless, CRM models effectively reduce bias in both cases, with a particularly significant impact on implicit scenarios where the vanilla model demonstrates greater bias.

-Among the CRM variants, unconditional CRM achieves the lowest implicit discrimination score (0.107) and the best overall performance (0.058), while conditional CRM performs slightly better in explicit settings.
-These findings highlight CRM's effectiveness in mitigating both explicit and implicit biases across demographic attributes.
-The win rate analysis in \figref{fig:discrim_coeff} confirms that the additional MMD regularization term has minimal impact on the model's general utility, highlighting CRM's ability to effectively address discrimination while preserving its original performance.
+Nonetheless, \crm models effectively reduce bias in both cases, with a particularly significant impact on implicit scenarios where the vanilla model demonstrates greater bias.
+Among the \crm variants, unconditional \crm achieves the lowest implicit discrimination score (0.107) and the best overall performance (0.058), while conditional \crm performs slightly better in explicit settings.
+These findings highlight \crm's effectiveness in mitigating both explicit and implicit biases across demographic attributes.
+The win rate analysis in \figref{fig:discrim_coeff} confirms that the additional MMD regularization term has minimal impact on the model's general utility, highlighting \crm's ability to effectively address discrimination while preserving its original performance.